morris/vanilla-todo/README.md

 which browsers have already been optimizing for decades:

 - `<a>`, `<button>`, `<input>`, etc. may lose focus.
-- Form inputs may lose data on re-render.
+- Form inputs may lose data.
-- Text selection may be reset on re-render.
+- Text selection may be reset.
-- CSS transitions won't work if you re-render a large chunk of HTML instead of toggling a class.
+- CSS transitions may not work correctly.
 - Event listeners may need to be reattached.

 As seen in [3.2.1.](#321-mount-functions), rendering is therefore split into